Rape during the occupation of Germany: Eyewitnesses

-The rapists were mainly Red Army soldiers, some of them were from the Far East and Central Asian Republics, others were non-soviet European and American soldiers.
+The rapists were mainly Red Army soldiers; some of them were from the Far East and Central Asian Republics, while others were non-Soviet European and American soldiers.
 However, stereotypes of the "hordes of Mongolian savages," eager to murder, pillage, destroy and rape, had been propagated by the Nazi authorities to mobilize people for the fight against the Soviet offensive.
-Even the young German-Jewish fugitive Inge Deutschkron, described her first "Russian" as small, with crooked legs and "a typical mongolian face with almond eyes and high cheekbones".
+Even the young German-Jewish fugitive Inge Deutschkron, described her first "Russian" as small, with crooked legs and "a typical Mongolian face with almond eyes and high cheekbones".
 Accounts of rape of German women by the Mongolians were also recorded in the letter.
-For example, a letter dated 24 July 1945 from a German woman stated that she had been raped by two Mongol soldiers, and another letter from 20 August 1945 also accused a Mongol soldier of raping German women.
+For example, a letter dated 24 July 1945 from a German woman stated that she had been raped by two Mongol soldiers, and another letter from 20 August 1945 also accused a "Mongol" soldier of raping German women.

 For example, a letter from July 24, 1945 by a German female victim stated: I hereby certify that at the end of April this year during the Russian march into Berlin I was raped in a loathsome way by two Red Army soldiers of Mongol/Asiatic type.

-A letter from another German female victim in August 20, 1945:On the way to work on second Easter holiday I was raped by a Mongol..."
+A letter from another German female victim in August 20, 1945:On the way to work on second Easter holiday I was raped by a Mongol ...

-Eyewitness testimony from females in the Battle of Berlin also described Soviet soldiers of Mongolian type: The next morning, we women proceeded to make ourselves look as unattractive as possible to the Soviets by smearing our faces with coal dust and covering our heads with old rags, our make-up for the Ivan.
+Eyewitness testimony from females in the Battle of Berlin also described Soviet soldiers of "Mongolian" type: The next morning, we women proceeded to make ourselves look as unattractive as possible to the Soviets by smearing our faces with coal dust and covering our heads with old rags, our make-up for the Ivan.
 We huddled together in the central part of the basement, shaking with fear, while some peeked through the low basement windows to see what was happening on the Soviet-controlled street.
-We felt paralyzed by the sight of these husky Mongolians, looking wild and frightening.....
+We felt paralyzed by the sight of these husky Mongolians, looking wild and frightening ...

-For more than a decade the Nazis' anti-Soviet propaganda had created irrational fears and racial stereotypes of Soviet invaders as "Asiatic Russians" not just a fear of Uzbeks, Kalmyks, Tadzhiks but of Russians as a mixed of Asian and European stock.
-This is despite the fact that some Kalmyk Mongols collaborated with the German occupation authorities, although the vast majority of the Kalmyk male population fought in the ranks of the Soviet Red Army.